 Psychological Safety at Work — the Amy Edmondson Playbook for Managers

 The single biggest predictor of team effectiveness in Google's Project Aristotle wasn't smarts or seniority.
 It was psychological safety.
-Here's what it actually means and how to build it.

 - Psychological safety is the belief you won't be punished for speaking up — not 'being nice'.